Why download Koronavilkku?

 I received an alert of potential exposure.
 What do I do?

 If you have received an alert of potential infection, the app will give you instructions on what to do, including how to apply for testing.
-It is important that you monitor your condition over the following two weeks and ensure good hand, coughing and sneezing hygiene.
+It is important that you monitor your condition over the following 10 days and ensure good hand, coughing and sneezing hygiene.
 The app can also help you to make a symptom assessment or to contact a healthcare provider for more detailed instructions.

 I’ve been diagnosed with coronavirus.
 How can I report it in the app?